ednieuw/EdSoftLED/README.md

 Espressif has an example in their documentation for a few RGB WS2812 LEDs but I use the SK6812 RGBW LED strips.<br>
 https://docs.espressif.com/projects/arduino-esp32/en/latest/api/rmt.html

-The EdSoftLED library is tested upto 256 LEDs.
-V1.0.0 allocates memory for 512 RGBW LEDs.

 I have to find out how to reallocate a structure and make to allocation of the number of LED flexible.

 For now it works.